whereistanya/dotfiles/README.md

 ## Install

-xmonad: a beautiful tiling window manager that stays out of your way
+* xmonad: a beautiful tiling window manager that stays out of your way
-xmobar: a simple status bar
+* xmobar: a simple status bar
-trayer: a system tray you can put things in
+* trayer: a system tray you can put things in
-redshift-gtk: colour temperature adjuster
+* redshift-gtk: colour temperature adjuster.
+Mine s configurenf) (.config/redshift.conf) to make the screen red in the evening, New York time.
-autocutset: keep the X clipboard and the cutbuffer in sync
+* autocutset: keep the X clipboard and the cutbuffer in sync
-xbacklight: to map to the brightness buttons to change screen brightness
+* xbacklight: to map to the brightness buttons to change screen brightness

 Also grab pulsevolume.sh from https://github.com/bchurchill/xmonad-pulsevolume for making the audio buttons work.